J-81/GeneLab_Data_Processing-1/RNAseq/Pipeline_GL-DPPD-7101_Versions/GL-DPPD-7101-E.md

 - MultiQC is used to compile RSEM count reports in [step 8b](#8b-compile-rsem-count-logs)
 - The total number of genes expressed per sample are calculated in new [step 8c](#8c-calculate-total-number-of-genes-expressed-per-sample-in-r)

-Added new step related to generation of a runsheet csv file in [step 9](#9-create-runsheet)

 The DESeq2 Normalization and DGE step for datasets with ERCC spike-in, [step 9a](#9a-for-datasets-with-ercc-spike-in), was modified as follows:

 - Fixed bug where `ERCCnorm_contrasts.csv` was always the same as the non-ERCC contrasts.csv